DwifteJB/CWallet/README.md

 # CCoin
-CUM COIN TO THE MOON!
+Craft COIN TO THE MOON!